-When a blockbuster drug loses its patent status, drug manufacturers sometimes create new versions of products , with new patent protection, in order to retain market share.
+When a blockbuster drug loses its patent status, drug manufacturers sometimes create new versions of products with new patent protections, in order to retain market share.
 These new products may include some innovation that increases the convenience of use (such as a long-acting version of a product).
 Such innovation may prove to have some value to patients and having patients decide if they want to pay extra for that convenience is a personal decision.
-However, at times pharmaceutical companies takes this decision away from patients and physicians by removing the older versions from the market before generic entry and forcing patients to switch to the new version of the product.
+However, at times pharmaceutical companies take the decision away from patients and physicians by removing the older versions from the market before generic entry and forcing patients to switch to the new version of the product.
 This practice is known as product hopping.
+85

 One study found that reformulation was less likely to occur after generic entry, which suggests that manufacturers are strategically reformulating to enable product switching prior to generic entry.
-Product hopping has the potential to cut into the revenue of potential generic manufacturers of the original formulation.
+Reformulations are product hopping has the potential to cut into the revenue of potential generic manufacturers of the original formulation.
 One study found that past product hops reduced first generic revenue on average by 29%.
+Reformulation are study found that past product hops reduced first generic revenue on average by 29%.